fgg89/portmonitoring/README.md

 The solution makes use of the following Kubernetes manifests:

-* kubernetes/namespace.yaml --> It creates the namespace.
+* kubernetes/namespace.yaml -- It creates the namespace.
-* kubernetes/fluentd_rbac.yaml --> It creates the ClusterRole and ClusterRoleBinding for fluentd and its associated ServiceAccount.
+* kubernetes/fluentd_rbac.yaml -- It creates the ClusterRole and ClusterRoleBinding for fluentd and its associated ServiceAccount.
 It also creates the ConfigMap that will be used by fluentd.
-* kubernetes/portscanner-daemonset.yaml -> DaemonSet that makes sure a pod is running in every cluster node.
+* kubernetes/portscanner-daemonset.yaml -- DaemonSet that makes sure a pod is running in every cluster node.

-NOTE: The ServiceAccount is bound to the following IAM policy in AWS, which grants permissions to operate with CloudWatch Logs:
+The ServiceAccount is bound to the following IAM policy in AWS, which grants permissions to operate with CloudWatch Logs:

 ```
 arn:aws:iam::aws:policy/CloudWatchAgentServerPolicy